 \section{Conclusion}

-This paper investigated sound event detection (SED) with weakly labelled data.
-The variants of convolutional neural networks (CNNs) and CNN-transformer systems were proposed for the audio tagging and sound event detection tasks.
-The segment-wise training and clip-wise training were investigated.
+This paper investigates sound event detection (SED) with weakly labelled data.
+The variants of convolutional neural networks (CNNs) and CNN-Transformer systems were proposed for the audio tagging and sound event detection.
+The segment-wise training and clip-wise training systems were investigated.
 The clip-wise training achieves an mAP of 0.650 in audio tagging and an ER of 0.68 in SED.
-The segment-wise training achieves an mAP of 0.49 in SED.
-A novel automatic thresholds optimization method is proposed to avoid selecting thresholds empirically.
-The automatic thresholds optimization method improves the AT F1 score from 0.629 to 0.646 and reduces ER from 0.78 to 0.68.
-In future, we will focus on extending the sound event detection system to large scale training data such as AudioSet.
+A novel automatic thresholds optimization method is proposed to approach the thresholds selection problem.
+The automatic thresholds optimization method improves the AT F1 score from 0.629 to 0.646, and reduces the ER from 0.78 to 0.68. \qk{We show that the CNN-Transformer performs similarly to the CRNN system, while the CNN-Transformer has the advantage of being computed in parallel.
+In addition, the improvements of audio tagging and SED are mainly from the automatic threshold optimization.} In future, we will focus on extending the sound event detection systems to large-scale training data such as AudioSet.